Skip to article frontmatterSkip to article content

 Exercise: temperature and barrier crossing

-Task.
-In one or two sentences, explain why higher temperature produces more transitions between the two wells.
+Question: Why higher temperature produces more transitions between the two wells.

 Answer